 ENGR 1201 Introduction to Engineering (2-0-2) An introduction to the engineering profession with emphasis on technical communication and team-based engineering design.
-Prerequisite: MATH 1314
+Prerequisites: MATH 1314

-ENGR 1204 Engineering Graphics I (1-3-2) Introduction to computer-aided drafting using CAD software and sketching to generate twoand three-dimensional drawings based on the conventions of engineering graphical communication; topics include spatial relationships, multi-view projections and sectioning, dimensioning, graphical presentation of data, and fundamentals of computer graphics.
-Prerequisite: MATH 1314
+ENGR 1304 Engineering Graphics I (3 Sch version) (2-4-3) Introduction to computer-aided drafting using CAD software and sketching to generate two- and three-dimensional drawings based on the conventions of engineering graphical communication; topics include spatial relationships, multi-view projections and sectioning, dimensioning, graphical presentation of data, and fundamentals of computer graphics.
+Prerequisites: MATH 1314